Open Every Tue, Wed, Thu and Fri

 Although the Kesgrave C.R.U. in Bell Lane is now closed the Café 66 staff are still the same local adults from Kesgrave, Rushmere and the surrounding area.

-On 30 June 2015 the Tuesday sessions being operated by Poppies Pantry closed.
-They have moved to St Mary’s Church Centre Woodbridge.
+On 30 June 2015 the Tuesday sessions being operated by Poppies Pantry closed and they moved to St Mary’s Church Centre Woodbridge.
 However in mid November 2015 the Thursday and Friday Team reopened the Tuesday mornings sessions.
-Hopefully we will get enough trade to continue operating on all three days.

 Please come along and enjoy a drink, snack, sandwich or meal freshly prepared, at reasonable prices and support your local community.